Cities and Regions: Driving Inclusive Economic Growth

 Scotland’s cities and their regions play a key role in national and local prosperity.

-As the City Region Deals agenda in Scotland progresses, a Scottish Parliament inquiry is examining their effectiveness.
+As the City Region Deals in Scotland progress, a major Scottish Parliament inquiry has raised 'significant issues' that need addressed.

 With the Scottish Government signalling support for new regional economic partnerships - what can we learn from the experience so far to drive future growth in Scotland’s cities and regions?

 Attend this Holyrood briefing to consider the next steps for stimulating investment and developing more effective regional economies.

 - Get an up-to-date brief on the latest developments affecting city and regional economic development

 - Consider the challenges, issues and innovative approaches that can deliver inclusive growth

 - Gain insights into the experience of city deals and regional development from across the UK

 09:15 Registration and Refreshments